vmware-tanzu/tanzu-dev-portal/content/guides/kubernetes/platform-security.md

 - Your company’s policies might require TLS certificates that are issued by your own PKI.
 - If you integrate with an OpenID Connect (OIDC) provider, you can use the OIDC CA.
-- Publically facing workloads may require a Commercial or [non-profit](https://en.wikipedia.org/wiki/Let%27s_Encrypt) certificate bundle.
+- Publicly facing workloads may require a Commercial or [non-profit](https://en.wikipedia.org/wiki/Let%27s_Encrypt) certificate bundle.